surma/surma.dev/content/things/observables-on-the-platform.md

 );
 ```

 At least in terms of syntax, that is pretty comparable, wouldn’t you agree?
-And that's no coincidence, as I used RxJS’ documentation as my reference guide.
+And that's no coincidence, as I used RxJS’ documentation as my reference.
 The RxJS folks spent a lot of time and energy to battle-test and refine their APIs.
-It seemed like a good idea to not come up with my own behaviors and corner-cases, but rather use what has already been tried and tested.
-I read their documentation to understand the behavior and reimplemented some of their operators using streams.
+It seemed like a good idea to mirror their behavior and use what has already been tried and tested.
+I read their documentation to understand the behavior and re-implemented some of their operators using streams.

-You can get a feel for the current extent of ows through its [documentation][ows documentation].
+If you want to know which operators ows currently provides, take a look at the [documentation][ows documentation].
 At this point also a massive “thank you” to [Tiger Oakes (@not_woods)][not_woods] who wrote a good chunk of the documentation!

 ### Operators

-Just having a different syntax to subscribe to events is not really that interesting.
+Just having a different syntax to subscribe to events is not really that interesting, though.
 What makes RP really powerful is the ability to encapsulate individual steps of data processing into functions and to connect multiple observables into a network of data streams.
-The core concept to achieve this are “operators”.
+RxJS calls these units of functionality “operators”.

-Operators take an observable and return a new observable, giving the operator a chance to mangle or transform the data from the original observable.
+Operators take an observable and return a new observable, giving the operator a chance to mangle or transform the data that the original observable emits.
 This can be a basic transformation like a `map` or `filter` which you might know from Arrays.
-But can also be more complex time-based transforms like `debouce`, flattening higher-order observables (an observable of observables) into a first-order observable with `concatAll` or combining multiple observables into one with `combineLatestWith`.
+But the transformation can also be more complex like debouncing high-frequency events with `debouce`, flattening higher-order observables (an observable of observables) into a first-order observable with `concatAll` or combining multiple observables into one with `combineLatestWith`.

 Here is a RxJS example using a debounce operator: